nekwebdev/next-13-graphql/README.md

 ```

 Copy the correct configuration into `tailwind.config.js` and add the imports in `./src/app/global.css`.
-Forgot to add the `Poppins` font at that point, so it will be done in the next feature, `global-query`, if you need to check the commit history
+Forgot to add the `Poppins` font at that point, so it will be done in the next feature, `global-query`, if you need to check the commit history.

 ## Strapi config